-- a. 'offal' is defined as bait and by-products from the processing of fish and other organisms, including parts or sections of fish or organisms which are by-products of processing - b. 'discards' are defined as whole fish or other organisms returned to the sea dead or with low expectation of survival, as described in the Observer Longline Logbook 'Observed Haul Catch' form instructions. - 62.
-Before any offal is discharged from the nominated boat the concession holder must remove all fish hooks from the offal prior to discharge. - 63.
+'offal' is defined as bait and by-products from the processing of fish and other organisms, including parts or sections of fish or organisms which are by-products of processing

+'discards' are defined as whole fish or other organisms returned to the sea dead or with low expectation of survival, as described in the Observer Longline Logbook 'Observed Haul Catch' form instructions.

+- 63. The concession holder is prohibited from dumping or discharging: - a. oil or fuel products or oily mixtures, in accordance with MARPOL Annex I; - b. garbage, except north of 60° South as permitted under MARPOL Annex V (Regulation 4); - c. avian products including poultry or parts (including egg shells); and - d. sewage, except as permitted under MARPOL Annex IV. - 64.
+Before any offal is discharged from the nominated boat the concession holder must remove all fish hooks from the offal prior to discharge. - 65.
 The concession holder must ensure that no plastics are discharged into the sea, in accordance with MARPOL Annex V on Regulations from the Prevention of Pollution by Garbage from ships.